 Pale pink meringue kisses in a white bowl.

-You see, I have a lot of recipes here on this site that begin with meringue.
+I have a lot of recipes here on this site that begin with meringue.
 Recipes like chocolate Swiss meringue buttercream, angel food cake, and coffee macarons.
 It may seem pretty simple to whip egg whites and sugar together until fluffy and stiff, but it can actually be kinda tricky if you’re not sure what you’re doing.

 And I get a lot of questions about it!
 So I thought it was about time I put together a comprehensive guide for how to make meringue.
 And these cutie-patootie baked meringue cookies are the perfect place to start!